Shmoopty/rpi-appliance-monitor/README.md

 * A **[Raspberry Pi Zero W](https://www.raspberrypi.org/products/raspberry-pi-zero-w/)**.
 Or any Raspberry Pi.
 (In the U.S., see if there's a Micro Center nearby.
 They'll sell you a single Zero at cost.)
 * Any old **MicroSD card**.
 2GB is plenty.
 * **WiFi**.
-If you have a Raspberry Pi Zero W or Pi 3, you already have WiFi.
+If you have a Raspberry Pi Zero W or Pi 3 or Pi 4, you already have WiFi.
 A Raspberry Pi A/B/2 will need a USB WiFi dongle.
 My classic Pi Zero needs a dongle **and** a MicroUSB adapter.
 * An **[801s vibration sensor module](https://www.amazon.com/s/ref=nb_sb_noss?url=search-alias%3Dcomputers&field-keywords=801s+vibration+sensor)**   You'll want one with a **voltage** (+V), **ground** (-V), and **digital signal pin**.
 Mine has an extra analog sensor pin that I'm effectively ignoring.
 Pi doesn't do analog easily.
 * Any 1 amp **microUSB power source** (What most phones and tablets from the last 10 years use)